gerjunior/Gerjunior/README.md

 ### Welcome to my profile! 👋

 - 👤 I’m currently working at Groundbreaker Technologies
-- ❤ I’m currently learning NodeJS Stack and a lot of Infra stuff!
+- ❤ I’m always improving on NodeJS and learning AWS Tools
 - 📫 Reach me at geraldojuni@hotmail.com